-Deal with it!:
+Deal with it

 Stress happens!
 Often we focus on the negative thoughts running rampant in our heads and the rotten feelings that go with them.
 We then make unhealthy choices to reinforce how bad we are feeling.
 Taking a moment to combat these negative thoughts and feelings with more positive ones can help to reduce our need to follow with unhealthy behaviors.

 We all get stressed.
-Sometimes we deal with it better than others.
+Sometimes we deal with it better than other times.
 Sometimes our “normal” tricks don’t seem to work anymore.
 Learning how to relax can help us tolerate situations and to reflect on healthier ways to manage our feelings.
 Practice breathing…while it may seem like common sense, inhaling and exhaling to a count of 5 can reduce our impulse to ramp up our stress.
-Focus on identifying tension in our bodies and work to “hold ” it and then “release” it as you breathe; noticing the changes in your body.
+Focus on identifying tension in our bodies and work to “hold ” it and then “release” it as you breathe, noticing the changes in your body.
 Music is also a good background for increasing your ability to relax….but make sure you are listening to something that doesn’t amp up the emotion…try classical music or yoga tunes to aid in focusing your mind to chill out.